 Scotland’s islands are not only beautiful, they offer an abundance of things to do throughout the year.
 Whether you long for the windswept shores of Orkney or a trip to the whisky mecca of Islay, it’s a great idea to plan your visit around a popular event.

 Take a look at the cultural events below and take part in a unique experience around Scotland’s coast.
+Alternatively, start planning an island odyssey with our Ultimate Scottish Islands Itinerary.

 January, February, March